mnshimiyimana/alu-shell/init_files_variables_and_expansions/README.md

-Script that encodes and decodes text .
+Script that prints every other line from the input .